jbakchr/hewd/docs/roadmap.md

 Templates include:

-- README
+*   README
-- docs/
+*   docs/
-- CI workflows
+*   CI workflows
-- CONTRIBUTING
+*   CONTRIBUTING
-- CHANGELOG
+*   CHANGELOG
-- starter project layout
+*   starter project structure

----
+***

 # 🎉 Summary

-hewd is now in the **final polishing phase** before the first public release.
-Almost all core features are complete:
+hewd is now in **final release preparation**.

-- rich diff engine
-- export schema
-- auto-fix system
-- scoring
-- regression gating
-- GitHub Action

-### Next milestones:

-- Finish final output polish
-- Create example repo
+Core features are complete, CLI UX is polished, and the project is ready to move into stability, testing, and packaging.

+**Next steps:**

+*   Produce CHANGELOG
-- Prepare v0.1.0 release (CHANGELOG + release notes)
+*   Prepare v0.1.0 release

-After that, the project can grow into a powerful ecosystem for repository maturity, documentation quality, and structure enforcement.
+*   Build example repository
+*   Final output styling polish

+After that, hewd will be ready for its first public release and a path toward a mature ecosystem.

+***

+If you'd like, I can also create a **shorter roadmap**, a **more visual roadmap**, or convert this into **Markdown sections you can embed into README.md**.